Is Your Cat Lonely? These 7 Signs Will Help You Find Out

 About Dr. Joanna Woodnutt, MRCVS

-Dr. Joanna Woodnutt (MRCVS) is a small animal veterinarian and writer who is passionate about helping owners to learn more about their pets in order to improve animal welfare.
-She loves to write and wants to empower owners to make the best decisions for their pets by giving them all the information they need.
-In her spare time, she takes consultations on the small island of Guernsey.
+Dr. Woodnutt is a small animal veterinarian and cat behavior and nutrition writer.
+She's passionate about helping owners to learn more about their pets in order to improve animal welfare.
+In her spare time, Dr. Woodnutt takes consultations on the small island of Guernsey.

 Want to give your cat better care every day?
 Get our free day to day care guide.